-Walmart rampage: Shooter, 21, killed 20 at Texas mall
+Walmart rampage: Shooter killed 20 in Texas mall

 Key Points:

-• Authorities investigating a manifesto that
+- Authorities investigating a manifesto that references the Christchurch mosque massacre

 Twenty people were killed and 26 injured in a shooting at a Walmart and neighbouring stores in El Paso, Texas, on Saturday afternoon, sending shoppers racing for cover in a chaotic scene that prompted a massive police and medical response, local authorities and government officials said.